Adolescent sexuality: Sex education

 In Asia the state of sex education programs are at various stages of development.
 Indonesia, Mongolia, South Korea and Sri Lanka have a systematic policy framework for teaching about sex within schools.
 Malaysia, the Philippines and Thailand have assessed adolescent reproductive health needs with a view to developing adolescent-specific training, messages and materials.
 India has programs that specifically aim at school children at the age group of nine to sixteen years.
 These are included as subjects in the curriculum and generally involved open and frank interaction with the teachers.
-Bangladesh, Nepal and Pakistan have no coordinated sex education programs.
+With the exceptions of Cambodia and Vietnam, the UNFPA funds most Asian sex education program.
+Bangladesh, Myanmar, Nepal and Pakistan have no coordinated sex education programs.

 Some educators hold the view that sexuality is equated with violence.
 These educators think that not talking about sexuality will decrease the rate of adolescent sexuality.
 However, not having access to sexual education has been found to have negative effects upon students, especially groups such as adolescent girls who come from low-income families.
 Not receiving appropriate sexual health education increases teenage pregnancy, sexual victimization and high school dropout rates.
 Researchers state that it is important to educate students about all aspects of sexuality and sexual health to reduce the risk of these issues.

 The view that sexuality is victimization teaches girls to be careful of being sexually victimized and taken advantage of.
 Educators who hold this perspective encourage sexual education, but focus on teaching girls how to say no, teaching them of the risks of being victims and educate them about risks and diseases of being sexually active.
 This perspective teaches adolescents that boys are predators and that girls are victims of sexual victimization.
 Researchers state that this perspective does not address the existence of desire within girls, does not address the societal variables that influence sexual violence and teaches girls to view sex as dangerous only before marriage.
 In reality, sexual violence can be very prevalent within marriages too.